AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

  2.8.
 Optionally, select an IAM Role if your currently logged in user does not have permission to create instances.

  2.9.
-We recommend you to enable stack termination protection during stack creation time to prevent accidental deletion, as shown below, then click `Next`
+(Optional) We recommend you to enable stack termination protection during stack creation time to prevent accidental deletion, as shown below, then click `Next`

   |imageCFEnableTermProtection|